 Mickelson Trail

-The main trail extends 108.8 miles (175.1 km) from Edgemont to Deadwood, with nine miles of branches, including a three-mile paved link to Custer State Park added in 2007.
-Bikes and class 1 and 3 e-bikes are allowed; horseback riding is permitted but can damage the trail, particularly in spring and fall.
+The main trail spans 108.8 miles (175.1 km) from Edgemont to Deadwood, with nine miles of branches, including a three-mile paved link to Custer State Park added in 2007.
+Bikes and class 1 and 3 e-bikes are allowed, and horseback riding is permitted but can damage the trail, especially in spring and fall.

 Crazy Horse Memorial